DELIRIOUSDONUT/PyPoker/README.md

 To start the program, do these steps:
 $ pip install pipenv
-$ pipenv install
+$ python -m pipenv install --dev

-use cd and dir if necessary to navigate to source folder and run py .\main.py
+$ python .\main.py